KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Support tickets can be assigned to employees for resolution
 - Support tickets have a lifecycle from creation to resolution

+**Conceptual Attributes**:

+The following attributes manage customer support interactions:

+- **TicketID**: Unique identifier for each support ticket, serving as the primary key and reference number.
+- **OpenedAt**: Timestamp recording when the ticket was created, tracking response times and service level agreements.
+- **Status**: Indicates the ticket's state (Open, In Progress, Resolved, Closed), managing the support workflow and tracking resolution progress.
+- **Priority**: Indicates urgency level (Low, Medium, High, Critical), enabling appropriate resource allocation and response prioritisation.
+- **CustomerID**: Reference to the customer who opened the ticket, establishing the mandatory relationship.
+- **OrderID**: Optional reference to a related order, providing context when issues concern specific purchases.
+- **AssignedTo**: Reference to the employee handling the ticket, enabling workload management and accountability.
+- **Subject**: Brief description of the issue, providing quick identification and categorisation.

 </details>

 <details>